ISTE-VESIT-ORG/Machinera-2020/README.md

 _For more details, visit the [Sweetviz Documentation](https://pypi.org/project/sweetviz/)_

 ## IPython
-IPython is a powerful interactive shell built using Python, JavaScript, HTML and CSS as well as a kernel for [Jupyter](https://jupyter.org/).
+IPython is a powerful interactive shell built using _**Python, JavaScript, HTML and CSS**_ as well as a kernel for [Jupyter](https://jupyter.org/).
 The goal of IPython is to create a comprehensive environment for interactive and exploratory computing.
 It is an important tool used in EDA with its support for interactive data visualisation.

-IPython provides an interactive shell superior to Python’s default.
+IPython provides an interactive shell <ins>superior</ins> to Python’s default.
 It has many features for tab-completion, object introspection, system shell access, command history retrieval across sessions, and its own special command system for adding functionality when working interactively.
 It tries to be a very efficient environment both for Python code development and for exploration of problems using Python objects (in situations like data analysis).

 The topics covered are: